temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 <TabItem value="php">

 Workflows can be started both synchronously and asynchronously.
-You can use typed or untyped workflows stubs available via `Temporal\Client\WorkflowClient`.
-To create workflow client:
+You can use typed or untyped Workflows stubs available via `Temporal\Client\WorkflowClient`.
+To create a Workflow Client:

 ```php
 use Temporal\Client\GRPC\ServiceClient;